Dash-Industry-Forum/CPIX/Cpix.bs.md

 **Content Keys**

 Each <{ContentKey}> element contains one [=Content Key=] that is used for encrypting an asset or crypto period of an asset or that acts as a dependency for the use of other [=Content Keys=] (when a key hierarchy is used).
-Typically, for Common Encryption as supported in [[!DASH-IF-IOP]], these keys are 128-bit keys used with the AES cipher.
+Typically, for Common Encryption as supported in [[!DASHIFIOP]], these keys are 128-bit keys used with the AES cipher.

 **Document Key**